thomas-moysiadis/Water-Level-Control-of-Three-Consecutive-Tanks/README.md

 # Water-Level-Control-of-Three-Consecutive-Tanks
-Matlab scripts for Linear and Non-Linear MPC Design.
+Matlab scripts for linear and non-linear MPC design.